 In a free market, the supply curve reflects marginal private cost (MPC), and the demand curve reflects the marginal private benefit (MPB), or utility, expected from consumption.

 However, what consumers expect in terms of the marginal private benefit gained by them at the point of consumption is likely to be somewhat lower than the actual benefit.
 This is because individual consumers of merit goods, understandably, fail to perceive the true benefit to them – much of the benefit may arise so far in the future that it cannot possible be calculated.
 This information failure results in under-consumption.

 Hence, on the graph, the actual marginal private benefit is higher, and to the right of the expected benefit curve.

 With education, few students will know with any precision the benefit to themselves of being educated, let alone the benefit to others.
 In other words, there is imperfect information.

 Markets frequently fail to allocate sufficient resources to the production of merit goods; hence governments may need to intervene and create an environment in which markets for merit goods can form.
 The basic options are to adopt measures that increase consumer demand, or increase supply.

 Measures to increase supply

-Alternatively, the government could pay the cost of supplying a merit good, and request that the individual consumer makes an out-of-pocket contribution to these costs, such as with prescription charges.
+Alternatively, the government could pay the cost of supplying a merit good, and request that the individual consumer makes an ‘out of pocket’ contribution to these costs, such as with prescription charges for healthcare.